waveform-computing/dbsuite/docs/dbtidysql.rst

 =========
-dbgrepdoc
+dbtidysql
 =========

-dbgrepdoc is a utility for extracting all statements related to documentation from an SQL script; that is to say it extracts CONNECT, SET SCHEMA, and COMMENT statements.
+dbtidysql is a utility for re-indenting and formatting SQL to improve its readability.

 Synopsis